athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 - for Image Preprocessing: OpenCV

 ## Model Development:
-For this project, the well-known [MNIST dataset of handwritten digits](https://en.wikipedia.org/wiki/MNIST_database) was used.
+For this project, the MNIST dataset was used.
 The dataset includes a training set of 60,000 images and test set of 10,000 images.
 The data is provided in CSV format.

 The steps taken included:
 - Scale images and one-hot encode target values